Bedford Historical Studies

 Jonathan Cape, 1952-?

 This is a very early series of serious history titles in hardback, the first of which was a reprint of J.E.
 Neale’s ‘Queen Elizabeth I’.
 Other titles were by well-known historians C.V.
 Wedgwood, Garrett Mattingly, A.L.
 Rowse and Duff Cooper.
-The series seemed to be reissues of popular and respected works which may have passed out of print but brought back into print especially for the series.
+The series seemed to be, or at least include, reissues of popular and respected works which may have passed out of print but brought back into print especially for the series.
 The series title is taken from the publisher’s address, in London, near the British Museum.

 “This series comprises new editions of seminal histories of Europe.
 Written by the leading scholars of their generation, the books represent both major works of historical analysis and interpretation and clear, authoritative overviews of the major periods of European history.
 All the volumes have been revised for inclusion in the series and include updated material to aid further study”.